Countries and Regions

 CIA World Factbook – The World Factbook provides national-level information on countries, territories, and dependencies.

 Constitution Finder – This database offers constitutions, charters, amendments, and other related documents.
 Nations of the world are linked to their constitutional text posted somewhere on the Internet.
+See also Constitute for the world’s constitutions in pdf format, which facilitates searching by topic and comparing.

 Department of State/Country Fact Sheets – Briefings on countries of the world with history, geography, ethnic makeup, languages, religions, and international organizations, and more; updated periodically.
 See also Travel Warning and Consular Information sheets for data on health, crime, and potential conflict.